N0B0DY7198/PyCNC/README.md

   - clients: shows current client count ADMIN
   - test: grabs the plan of the user sent (arg 1)
   - methods: Shows method list
+# WARNING
+If the screen terminates run ./CNC and check if you have python3-pip installed and run pip3 install <module here>
+Contact me if you need help setting it up
 ![Screenshot](image.png)

 # Coming soon